 But stability achieved through contraction is not the same as stability maintained through restoration.

-Baseline shift is not collapse.
-It is reduced amplitude sustained over time — a quieter range, a smaller margin, a system that has learned not to expect full return.
+What is happening is not collapse.
+It is a narrower range sustained over time — a quieter window, a smaller margin, a system that has learned not to expect full return.

 And when “fine” becomes the baseline, the earlier range is no longer demanded — or remembered.